 - Collaborate on digital humanities research

-- Write for, edit, and publish in peer-reviewed journals in history, philosophy, classics, and creative writing
+- Write for, edit, and publish in peer-reviewed journals in classics or creative writing

 - Become a digital storyteller with the Stanford Storytelling Project